Lifehack: Make a tolarable microscope out of a super cheap webcam.

 If only I had something with a shorter focal distance...
 First i tried a early-2000's-ish cheap-looking Digicam.
 It can either save images to a SmartMedia card, or be used as a webcam on a PC.

 On Windows, i never found a driver for it, but on Linux, like with - in my experience - many other obscure USB devices, it's plug-and-play, and displays perfectly fine in VLC.
-Cheers to whoever wrote that driver 20-or-so years ago.

 It's focal adjustment ring fell off some time ago, which lets me extend and retract the lens a lot more.
 The further out the lens is extended, the closer the focal distance gets.